bpmn-io/bpmn-js-examples/custom-meta-model/README.md

 npm install
 ```

-Building the application into the `dist` directory:
+Building the application into the `public` directory:

 ```
 grunt